Types of generator

-Generators are heavy.
-A 100kVA generator will weigh approximately 1.7 metric tons.
+Diesel generators are heavy.
+A 100kVA generator will weigh approximately 1.7 metric tonnes.
 This is before the weight of the fuel.
 The size of the fuel tank can vary depending on application and need, but a good weight approximation is to allow one kilo per litre of diesel.

 Exhaust, noise and heat emissions

 All internal combustion engines produce carbon monoxide (CO) emissions and noise.
 Exhaust gases will have to be vented, and best practice is for this exhaust pipe to be of less than 10 meters in length.
 The exit point should be away from windows and other air intake points.